All articles

 Key takeaways:

-• Upper/lower trains every muscle twice per week in 4 sessions of 45-60 minutes.
+• Upper/lower trains every muscle twice per week in 4 sessions, usually around 60-75 minutes for the sample plan.

 • When volume is equal, upper/lower grows muscle just as well as PPL or full body (2024 meta-analysis).

 • Upper sessions can run long.
-Cap them at 6 exercises and superset arm work if needed.
+Keep them to 6 exercises and superset non-competing arm work if needed.

 What is an upper lower split?

-Instead of splitting by movement pattern like push pull legs, upper/lower splits the body in half at the waist.
-Each half gets two dedicated sessions per week:
+Instead of sorting exercises by movement pattern like push pull legs, upper/lower gives each half of the body two dedicated sessions per week:

 DaySessionMuscles